 Magnetic force on a proton.
-A proton with the speed of 5x10m/s in a magnetic field feels the force of F=8.0x10-14N toward West when it moves vertically upward.
-When moving in a northerly direction, it feels zero force.
+A proton having a speed of $5 \times 10^6$ m/s in a magnetic field feels a force of F=8.0x10-14N toward West when it moves vertically upward.
+When moving horizontally in a northerly direction, it feels zero force.
 What is the magnitude and the direction of the magnetic field in this region?